Mega deal: Indians trade star Lindor, Carrasco to Mets - WHIZ News

-CLEVELAND (AP) — Francisco Lindor is moving to a new city and team that is willing to meet his salary demands.

-The four-time Cleveland All-Star shortstop — one of baseball’s best all-around players — was traded Thursday by the Indians along with pitcher Carlos Carrasco to the New York Mets, who have a new owner willing to spend at baseball’s highest levels.
+Knowing they could never meet his price, the Indians dealt the four-time All-Star and pitcher Carlos Carrasco to the New York Mets, who have a new owner willing to spend at baseball’s highest levels in order to get his franchise back on top.

+The cash-strapped Indians sent Lindor and Carrasco to the Mets on Thursday for infielders Andrés Giménez and Amed Rosario, right-hander Josh Wolf and outfielder Isaiah Greene — a move Cleveland hopes can keep it competitive and capable of ending baseball’s longest title drought.

+The Indians knew this day was coming.
+That didn’t make it any easier.

+“They’re special people in addition to special players,” said Chris Antonetti, the team’s president of baseball operations, adding he cried when informing the players they were New York bound.
+“Trades like this are really, really hard to make.
+But at the same time, we feel it’s the right thing to do for us.

+“Hopefully this will be — as painful as it is right now — a trade that positions us to be successful moving forward.”

+Dealing Lindor, who is eligible for free agency after the 2021 season, will cut roughly ’$30 million off the Indians’ payroll and allow them to rebuild.

+For the Mets, the acquisition is another sign owner Steven Cohen means business.

-“They did not come cheaply,” Mets president Sandy Alderson said.
+“They did not come cheaply,” Mets president Sandy Alderson said of Lindor and Carrasco .
 “What we’re trying to do is create a new reality rather than deal with perception.”

-The cash-strapped Indians sent Lindor and Carrasco to the Mets for infielders Andres Gimenez and Amed Rosario, right-hander Josh Wolf and outfielder Isaiah Greene — a move Cleveland hopes will keep it competitive and capable of ending baseball’s longest World Series title drought.

-Dealing Lindor, who is eligible for free agency after the 2021 season, was inevitable for the mid-market Indians, who are unable to compete financially with MLB’s big spenders and dropped roughly $30 million in dealing two prominent players and fan favorites.

-“These are people we care about, not just players, and guys that loved the organization and have great memories here,” said Indians President of Baseball Operations Chris Antonetti, who said he was in tears when he spoke with Lindor and Carrasco.
-“Trades like this are really tough.
-But it’s the right thing to do.”

-For the Mets, landing Lindor is a home run and another major move by hedge fund owner Steven Cohen, who bought the team on Nov.
-6 from the Wilpon and Katz families and has pledged to increase spending.

-The 27-year-old Lindor can affect the game with his bat, glove and legs.
-A two-time Gold Glove winner, he is a career .285 hitter and averaged 29 homers, 86 RBIs and 21 steals in his six major league seasons — all with the Indians, who drafted him in 2011 and developed him.
+Lindor, who will be playing in a far different spotlight than he experienced in Cleveland, impacts the game with his bat, glove and legs.
+A two-time Gold Glove winner, he’s a career .285 hitter and averaged 29 homers, 86 RBIs and 21 steals in his six major league seasons — all with the Indians, who drafted him in 2011.

 Carrasco is one of the game’s best comeback stories, overcoming leukemia to become one of the AL’s steadiest starters.
 The 33-year-old has a 88-73 career record with a 3.73 ERA.

-With an abundance of young pitchers, including Cy Young Award winner Shane Bieber, the Indians were in position to move a player of Carrasco’s caliber.
+Beyond his stats, Carrasco was a team leader.
+But with an abundance of young pitchers, including Cy Young Award winner Shane Bieber, the Indians were in position to move a player of Carrasco’s caliber to fill more holes.

 “We’ve have one conversation with him and no conversations with his agent,” Alderson said.
 “We acquired Francisco because of his present ability and the possibility that he could be a Met long-term.
 There’s no guarantee of that.
 It’s something that we will approach, you know, in the next few weeks.”